1zzowiebeha/Planetary-HTML-Table-generator/README.md

 Use a LiveServer mechanism like VSCode's LiveServer to view your changes in real-time

-## Troubleshooting
+## VSCode Troubleshooting

 If you have a compatible version of Python installed and receive the following error,

-`TypeError: 'type' object is not subscriptable`,
+`TypeError: 'type' object is not subscriptable`

 then your current workspace Python interpreter is set to an outdated version.

-To resolve this, open the command pallet, execute "Python: Select Interpreter", select this repository's VSCode Workspace, and choose a compatible version.
+To resolve this, open the command pallet, execute `Python: Select Interpreter`, select this repository's VSCode Workspace, and choose a compatible version.